fengbintu/fengbintu.github.io/_pages/about.md

 *The Hong Kong University of Science and Technology (HKUST)*
 *Department of Electronic and Computer Engineering*

-Fengbin Tu is currently an [Assistant Professor](https://ece.hkust.edu.hk/fengbintu) in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology.
+Fengbin Tu is currently an [Assistant Professor](https://ece.hkust.edu.hk/fengbintu) in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology and a core faculty member of the AI Chip Center for Emerging Smart Systems ([ACCESS](https://inno-access.hk)) under InnoHK.
 He received the Ph.D. degree from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.ime.tsinghua.edu.cn/info/1015/1151.htm) and Prof. [Shouyi Yin](https://www.ime.tsinghua.edu.cn/info/1015/1018.htm).
 He was a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), working with Prof. [Yuan Xie](https://seal.ece.ucsb.edu/people/yuan-xie) and Prof. [Yufei Ding](https://picassolab.squarespace.com/yufei), University of California, Santa Barbara, from 2019 to 2022.
-He was a Postdoctoral Fellow at the AI Chip Center for Emerging Smart Systems (ACCESS), working with Prof. [Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326) and Prof. [Chi-Ying Tsui](https://seng.hkust.edu.hk/about/people/faculty/chi-ying-tsui), from 2022 to 2023.
+He was a Postdoctoral Fellow at ACCESS, working with Prof. [Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326) and Prof. [Chi-Ying Tsui](https://seng.hkust.edu.hk/about/people/faculty/chi-ying-tsui), from 2022 to 2023.
 His Ph.D. dissertation entitled "[Architecture Design and Memory Optimization for Neural Network Accelerators](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDFD&dbname=CDFDLAST2021&filename=1020828815.nh&uniplatform=NZKPT&v=bdVUOsJf2lwjfXuqPWOsl9s67ZxHKZjmHQbPimTBdIB2qgEfou0_v25FCF04_vHM)" was recognized by the Tsinghua Excellent Dissertation Award.
 Dr. Tu has an online collection of reseach on AI chip and architecture design, [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), which has attracted many researchers all around the world.

 ## Research Interests
 AI Chip, Computer Architecture, Reconfigurable Computing, Computing-In-Memory